MicrosoftDocs/win32/desktop-src/DirectShow/crendererpospassthru-resetmediatime.md

 ---
-Description: The ResetMediaTime method resets the cached time stamps to zero. ms.assetid: 80dd2ae3-0a83-4017-8860-a089bef9a919
+description: The ResetMediaTime method resets the cached time stamps to zero. ms.assetid: 80dd2ae3-0a83-4017-8860-a089bef9a919
 title: CRendererPosPassThru.ResetMediaTime method (Ctlutil.h)
 ms.topic: reference